THIS EVENT HAS BEEN CANCELLED

 We hope this finds you, your families, and your community all safe and healthy.

-We have made the same decision for the 2020 HAWK Hundred/50-mile/marathon event.
 The 2020 HAWK Hundred/50-mile/marathon event will not be held.
 There will not be a virtual option.

 Although we spent considerable time planning how we could safely hold our event, given the upward trajectory in COVID infections in the state of Kansas, it is likely that restrictions on the number of people who could be gathered into a single area would not be increased enough to accommodate the number of runners, crew, volunteers, and spectators who would be involved in having even a smaller event.